Frequently Asked Questions

 Q: Are your rates gross or net?

-A: All print rates posted are gross, but all digital rates posted are net.
+A: All print and digital rates posted are net.

 Q: Do you offer trade, nonprofit or HSBA discounts, or added value?